Before You Begin #

 Your payment gateway handles all transactions through Salesforce.
 To set up your payment gateway within Chargent, you’ll need the following information:

-- What Gateway you will be using
+- The name of the payment gateway you will be using

-- Will you be using Tokenization (recommended)
+- Will you be using Tokenization (recommended)?

 - What currency will you be using

 - Will you be using the Payment Console (Platform Edition and above)

 - Which payment methods will you be accepting (such as Visa, Mastercard)

 - Will you be doing bank debit transactions?

 Chargent simplifies configuring your payment gateway in a wizard that walks you through each step.

 - Click the App Launcher icon at the top-left of your screen and choose Chargent.